-Rush University College of Nursing is a private non-profit graduate college of nursing.
-It is currently comprised of three degree programs - Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP), and Doctor of Philosophy in Nursing Science (PhD) - and a post-graduate certificate program.
-The College of Nursing faculty thoroughly prepare students to advance the quality of patient care and nursing practice in a multitude of health care environments and to be leaders focused on improving health outcomes, whether at the bedside, in a research setting, or directing an organization.
+Rush University College of Nursing is a private, not-for-profit graduate college of nursing.
+It is currently comprised of three degree programs - Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP) and Doctor of Philosophy in Nursing Science (PhD) - as well as a postgraduate certificate program.
+The College of Nursing faculty thoroughly prepare students to advance the quality of patient care and nursing practice in a multitude of health care environments and to be leaders focused on improving health outcomes, whether at the bedside, in a research setting or directing an organization.

 College of Nursing Mission

-The mission of Rush University College of Nursing is to educate a broadly diverse student body who will deliver exceptional health care, generate innovative knowledge, and provide transformative leadership to improve health outcomes for all populations.
+The mission of Rush University College of Nursing is to educate a broadly diverse student body that will deliver exceptional health care, generate innovative knowledge and provide transformative leadership to improve health outcomes for all populations.

 College of Nursing Vision

-The vision of the College is to lead healthcare transformation through innovative nursing education, practice, research, and scholarly inquiry.
+The vision of the College of Nursing is to lead health care transformation through innovative nursing education, practice, research and scholarly inquiry.